Skip to Content

 When you first arrive in Bruges, you’ll want to start heading toward the Grote Markt, otherwise known as Market Square in English.
 This is basically a big square with many beautiful buildings surrounding it, including the 12th-century Belfry and the Provincial Court.

 Most of the action in Bruges happens in this square.
-There is a lovely Christmas market set up during the holidays (when we went), or it is perfect for great people watching in general.
+There is a lovely Christmas market set up during the holidays (when we went), and it is perfect for great people-watching in general.
 So start here and admire the scenery before going to the next spot.

 Hours & Price: Open 24 hours and free.